Abdulrahman-K-S/Money-Transfer-Service-API/README.md

    - Provide detailed reporting capabilities for transaction histories and account activities.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the GNU General Public License v3.0 License.
 See the [LICENSE](./LICENSE) file for details.

 ## Authors
 Abdulrahman Khaled [Github](https://github.com/Abdulrahman-K-S).